decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - msg_1,..., msg_L, octet strings.
 Messages in input to Sign.
 - H_1,..., H_L, points of G1.
 The generators in input to Sign.
 - RevealedIndexes, vector of unsigned integers.
 Indexes of revealed messages.
+                   RevealedIndexes MUST be ordered from the lowest to the highest value.
 - signature, octet string in output form from Sign.
 - header, an optional octet string containing context and application specific information.
 If not supplied, it defaults to an empty string.